flhofer/docker_tutorial/#1_Container/README.md

 Hello 10
 ```
 In fact, it returns a new launched process number, 10 in my case, and executes it in the background.
 As long as `bash` is alive, the new process runs. if you run it again, but type `exit` before all lines are print, the result is different.
 Try to come up with an explanation.

+:information_source: If you use programs such as a web server or a database management system, those run daemons which remain active until terminated by event or user.

 :grey_question: What does thsis mean when you are dealing with containers in your future environment?